This topic explains how to manage guarded rollouts.

 If all data points in a rollout were collected after this change, including for newly created guarded rollouts, LaunchDarkly displays results using this frequentist sequential testing approach.

 If any data points in the rollout were collected before this change, LaunchDarkly displays results using the original Bayesian method.
-In that legacy method, results were based on estimating whether the treatment performed worse than the control using a probability-based model.
+In that legacy method, results were based on estimating whether the new variation performed worse than the original variation using a probability-based model.

 As a result, metric behavior and hover details may differ across rollouts depending on when the underlying data was recorded.